Maine College GOP to host Youth Leadership School at college

 College Republicans from Connecticut, Rhode Island, Vermont and New Hampshire are also expected to attend.

-Tags: flagship program, Leadership Institute, Maine College GOP, Maine College Republicans, Youth Leadership School.
+Tags: Bates Republicans flagship program Leadership Institute Maine College GOP Maine College Republicans Muskie Archives and Special Collection Library Youth Leadership School